 Verbal expression is the first miracle of creative expression and it is also the most intimate.
 As scholars develop their confidence and begin to express their inner feelings eloquently, the Quest for Truth becomes deeper and richer.
 The key here is for scholars to learn that true expression is not repetition from memory, but feeling, thinking and perceiving thoughts.
 Expressively then, crafting those feelings, thoughts and perceptions into their own original and unique way of speaking and communicating.

 Written creativity – be it poetry, fiction, drama, song or speech holds the key to the search for truth and catalyses its fulfilment.
 If scholars are exposed to rich oral, aural and written communication in their Early years, they will internalise the potential of those words, and this will reflect when the Scholar begins to express inner feelings verbally.
 Scholars are therefore exposed to the best of poetry, fiction, drama and music as a sound start to fulfilling theatre education.
 Gradually, scholars are encouraged to express themselves while retaining their individual and original creativity.
 Recitation, songs, plays, debate, dance are all directed under the guidance of mentors who are empathetic towards the scholars and their inner thoughts.

-The School offers certified courses through Trinity College UK in speech and drama.
+The School offers certified courses through LAMDA UK in speech and drama.
 It also annually hosts an inter-school literary & cultural festival called ‘Landmark’ which is indeed a celebration of youthful creativity and innovation.